pa2si/erdkugel/README.md

 new:

-- v 1.6.8 meta keywords adapted
+- v 1.7.0 Menu list studios and lab swapped

 What's done: